J.P. Wiser’s De Luxe Canadian Rye Whisky

 In the Glass 8.5/10

-Wiser’s De Luxe is a solid Canadian Whisky.
-It has a full flavour that may easily be enjoyed neat.
-On the rocks, it is even better, as the spiciness and sweetness melt together upon the addition of a few ice cubes.
-The slightly dry finish allows for so many options when making a cocktail that you really cannot go wrong.
-As a mixer the whisky is superb.
+J.P.
+Wiser’s Deluxe Canadian Rye Whisky remains a solid Canadian Whisky despite the name change.
+It has a full complex flavour that may easily be enjoyed over ice or with a splash of ginger-ale.
+The dry finish allows for so many options when making a cocktail that you really cannot go wrong with any classic whisky cocktail.